The Latest: Britain orders quarantine for many travelers - WTMJ

 Australia decided against accelerating the vaccine regulator’s approval process in order to increase public confidence that the Pfizer product was safe.

 So far, Pfizer is the only vaccine approved for use in Australia.
-But the regulator is expected to also approve the Oxford-AstraZeneca vaccine soon.
+But the regulator is expected to also approve the AstraZeneca vaccine soon.

 Australia is contracted to receive 20 million Pfizer doses and to receive or manufacture at home 53.8 million AstraZeneca doses.